-In 2017, an inaugural preliminary summary of Scope 3 emissions-those resulting from company operations, but not directly owned or controlled by the organization-concluded that Scope 3 emissions totalled nearly 3,150 thousand tCO_2e .
-Similar to the pattern observed in other companies, Scope 3 emissions at DyStar account for over 90% of the company's total emissions profile, when taken into account alongside its Scope 1 and Scope 2 emissions.
-The categories that contribute most significantly to Scope 3 emissions are goods transportation (1,388 thousand tCO_2e), product use and treatment (953 thousand tCO_2e), spending for various supplies and services (741 thousand tCO_2e), packaging (28.5 thousand tCO_2e), and energy (26 thousand tCO_2e).
+In 2017, an inaugural preliminary summary of Scope 3 emissions-those resulting from company operations, but not directly owned or controlled by the organization-concluded that Scope 3 emissions totalled nearly 3,150 thousand tCO2e.
+Similar to the pattern observed in other companies, Scope 3 emissions at DyStar account for over 90% of the company's total emissions profile, when taken into account alongside its Scope 1 and Scope 2 emissions are goods transportation (1,388 thousand tCO2e), product use and treatment (953 thousand tCO2e), spending for various supplies and services (741 thousand tCO2e), packaging (28.5 thousand tCO2e), and energy (26 thousand tCO2e).
 Scope 3 is a class of indirect emissions that represents a new challenge for corporations like DyStar.
 The company will increasingly focus on partnerships with its upstream and downstream businesses and suppliers to make quantifiable change in this area.